Sen. Amy Klobuchar (D-MN) announced on February 10, 2019 that she’s running for the Democratic Party’s 2020 presidential nomination.

 This piece was last updated on January 30, 2020 to include the candidate’s statements and policy actions on marijuana since joining the race.
 It will continue to be updated on a rolling basis.

 Legislation And Policy Actions

-Klobuchar hasn’t introduced any cannabis bills herself, but she has signed onto four pieces of marijuana legislation that her colleagues have filed.
+Klobuchar hasn’t introduced any cannabis bills herself, but she has signed onto a handful of pieces of marijuana legislation that her colleagues have filed.

 She’s a cosponsor of the Strengthening the Tenth Amendment Through Entrusting States (STATES) Act, which would amend the Controlled Substance Act to exempt states that have legalized cannabis from federal intervention.
 That bill was sponsored by presidential rival Sen. Elizabeth Warren (D-MA).

 The former prosecutor also put her name on measures designed to expand research into marijuana by increasing the number of facilities permitted to cultivate cannabis for research purposes and require relevant federal agencies to reassess whether cannabidiol (CBD) should remain a controlled substance.
 Another proposal she cosponsored would remove CBD and “CBD-rich plants” from the definition of marijuana under federal law.

 Unlike most of her Senate colleagues who are running for president in 2020, however, Klobuchar has not signed onto the far-reaching Marijuana Justice Act that Sen. Cory Booker (D-NJ) filed to deschedule cannabis and withhold funding from states with discriminatory enforcement.

 But she is one of eight senators who signed a letter addressed to then-Attorney General Jeff Sessions, demanding answers about the status of applications to become federally authorized marijuana manufacturers for research purposes.

 “I have supported legalization federally,” Klobuchar said at a town hall event in New Hampshire in November 2019.
 “Yes, I’ve made that clear.”